Cimatron

-Cimatron is an Israeli software company that produces CAD/CAM software for manufacturing, toolmaking and CNC programming applications.
+Cimatron is a Swedish software company that produces computer-aided design and computer-aided manufacturing (CAD/CAM) software for manufacturing, toolmaking and computer numerical control (CNC) programming applications.

 The company was listed on the Nasdaq exchange under the symbol CIMT, until its 2014 acquisition by 3D Systems.
-Prior to this, the company's major shareholder was DBSI, whose co-managing partner, Yossi Ben-Shalom, chaired the Cimatron board.
+On November 2, 2020 Battery Ventures, a global, technology-focused investment firm, has agreed to acquire the combined Cimatron and GibbsCAM software businesses from global additive manufacturing solutions company 3D Systems Corporation (NYSE: DDD).
+As part of the acquisition, Cimatron and GibbsCAM joined Battery-backed SigmaTEK Systems, a CAD/CAM software provider serving professional fabricators, in a new holding company called CAMBRIO.
+On October 18, 2021, Sandvik acquired US-based Cambrio, a leading company with a portfolio in CAD/CAM software for manufacturing industries like automotive, transportation, energy, medical, and aerospace.

-Headquartered in Tel Aviv, the company had subsidiaries in the United States, Germany, Italy, China, South Korea, India and Brazil, as well as resellers in over 40 countries.
-Its main software products, CimatronE and GibbsCAM, continue to be used in over 40,000 installations worldwide.
+Headquartered in Stockholm, the firm has subsidiaries in the United States, Germany, Italy, China, South Korea, India and Brazil, and resellers in over 40 countries.
+Its main software products, CimatronE and GibbsCAM, are used in over 50,000 installations worldwide.
 Its clients are largely from the automotive, aerospace, consumer electronics, toys, medical, optics and telecom industries.

-One of the company's major clients is China's Haier Mould, a subsidiary of the Haier Group.

 History

-The company was founded in 1982 as MicroCAD, releasing its first software products Multicadd and Multicam in 1984 for use by small- to medium-sized tool shops.
-In 1987 the company changed its name to Cimatron.
+The firm was founded in 1982 as MicroCAD, releasing its first software products Multicadd and Multicam in 1984 for use by small- to medium-sized tool shops.
+In 1987, the firm changed its name to Cimatron.

-In 1990, the company launched Cimatron IT, which it claimed was the world's first integrated CAD/CAM software.
+In 1990, the firm launched Cimatron IT, which it claimed was the world's first integrated CAD/CAM software.

 In March 1996, Cimatron began trading on the Nasdaq under the symbol CIMT.
-In 1999 Cimatron launched its product for Windows, CimatronE.
+In 1999, Cimatron launched its product for Windows, CimatronE.
 In March 2011, Cimatron began trading on the Tel-Aviv Stock Exchange, becoming a dual-listed company.
 However, in 2013 its board of directors voted to delist from the TASE.